NEASQC/FinancialApplications/README.md

 3. **Phase Estimation (PE) package**: Located at *QQuantLib/PE*, this package includes modules for phase estimation algorithms applicable in amplitude estimation procedures.
 4. **Amplitude Estimation (AE) package**: Situated in *QQuantLib/AE*, this package focuses on implementing various amplitude estimation algorithms.
 5. **Finance package**: Housed in *QQuantLib/finance*, this package implements modules for employing amplitude estimation techniques to solve financial problems.
+6. **Quantum Machine Learning for VaR (qml4var)**: Located in  *QQuantLib/qml4var*, this package focus on implementing mandatory workflow for building and training **Parametric Quantum Circuits (PQC)** that can be used as a surrogate models for complex and time-consuming financial distributions.
+The trained surrogate models can be used for risk analysis and *VaR* computations.
 6. **QPU package**: Located at *QQuantLib/qpu*, this package comprises modules for selecting different EVIDEN Quantum Process Units (**QPU**s) compatible with the QQuantLib library.
 7. **Utils package**: Positioned at *QQuantLib/utils*, this package contains multiple modules with utilities utilized across other packages.